 If you are going to be part of the education system at the University of Sarajevo, it is important to get to know with all academic information:

-Most members of the University of Sarajevo require that you register for exams.
+Most member institutions of the University of Sarajevo require that you register for exams.
 When you begin your studies, we recommend that you inquire about how and when to register for exams in the faculties/department(s) where you are studying.
 Note that the procedure and deadline may vary depending on the department.
 It is extremely important that you register correctly and in due time for exams as you will otherwise not be allowed to take the exam(s).
 At the University of Sarajevo students are assessed after taking one of the following types of examinations or active participation.
 In addition, some courses may require the successful completion of written as well as oral assignments during the semester.

 Academic performance is either graded according to the 6 – scale or evaluated by a pass/fail.
 If your home institution requires that all your work be evaluated according to the 6 – scale this may be arranged with the lecturer.
 After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record.
 A 5 -10 grading scale is used at the University of Sarajevo (with 6 as a pass level).